victorIBM/sync-android/CONTRIBUTING.md

 Note: some tests need to be ignored based on the configuration of the CouchDB instance you are using or if you are running against Cloudant.
 For example if the compaction endpoint is unavailable eg returns a 403 response, these tests should be disabled.

 Your gradle.properties should NEVER be checked into git repo as it contains your CouchDB credentials.

+#### Testing with SQLCipher encryption
+To run integration tests using the SQLCipher-based database, add the following JVM argument to 'gradle.properties': org.gradle.jvmargs=-Dtest.sqlcipher.passphrase=true

+#### Testing under a single package
+For running tests under a specific package, add the JVM argument 'test.run-packages' to 'gradle.properties' with the package name as the value.
+Example below for running tests under the 'sync/datastore' package: org.gradle.jvmargs=-Dtest.run-packages=datastore

 ### Code coverage